 The original mission of the LWCF Coalition was to work collaboratively with partners across the country and elected officials to advocate for funding of this critical program’s land conservation and recreation access projects and grants, which provide so many benefits to communities.
 Unfortunately, when the program expired in 2015 and again in 2018, it was necessary to turn most of our attention on the fight for permanent reauthorization in order to #SaveLWCF from the constant uncertainty and threats of damaging “reforms” to the program advocated by opponents of conservation.
 With the success of that campaign, we can now refocus on ensuring that each year the $900 million deposited into the LWCF account actually goes towards conservation and recreation priorities.

 The timing of our effort could not be better.
 Even as the President signed the Dingell Act into law, the Trump Administration also proposed a budget for Fiscal Year 2020 that included a 105% cut to LWCF.
 Yes, you read that right—they proposed less than zero funding.
-Last year, we encountered a similar proposal and fortunately LWCF’s many Congressional champions worked to ensure that the final federal budget funded LWCF’s various programs to ensure continued investments in America’s special places that help secure recreation jobs, close-to-home access, working forest production, habitat protection, water quality and a host of other benefits.
+Last year, we encountered a similar proposal but fortunately LWCF’s many Congressional champions worked to ensure that the final federal budget for FY19 did provide some funding for LWCF’s various programs, to ensure continued investments in America’s special places that help secure recreation jobs, close-to-home access, working forest production, habitat protection, water quality and a host of other benefits.
 But the threat to LWCF is real, as long as funding is not guaranteed.

 Over the 54 years of the program, over $22 billion has been diverted from the LWCF account to other, unknown purposes.
 That means that our public lands, waters, and historic sites have missed out on billions of dollars – putting places we love in peril.
 If we think about the demand we place on our federal public lands, working forests, rivers and lakes, community playgrounds and ballfields, there is substantial conservation and recreation need that remains unmet as long as LWCF funding is diverted.
 Investing in our outdoors is good for our economy, the environment, and way of life.
 As the population continues to grow, and development continues to sprawl, these investments become more and more critical to providing the same opportunities to our children and grandchildren that we ourselves have enjoyed.